311zzb/gitlet/gitlet-design.md

 1. Perform the checks: the commit with the designated ID exists, and there is no working untracked file.
 2. Checkout to the designated commit.
 3. Move the current branch to that commit (The biggest difference between `reset` and `checkout [branch name]` command).

+### Merge files from the given branch into the current branch

+The `merge` command is one of the most complicated commands in Gitlet.
+Therefore, the execution of this command is divided to multiple helper methods.
+Generally, the following procedure is followed to execute this command.

+1. Get the latest `Commit` object of the current branch, the given branch, and the common ancestors (split commit).
+2. Perform checks.
+3. Calculate which files will be changed in what manners, and perform checks.
+4. Modify the `CWD` following the result from step 2, staging for addition or removal as we go.
+5. Make a merge commit.

+#### Get the latest common ancestor (split commit) of two commits

+1. Get a Set all ancestors' ID of a commit.
+2. Starting from the other commit, return the commit if its ID is in the Set.
+3. Go to its parent commit and check again.

+#### Determine which files will be changed in what manners

+1. Get a Set of file names that should be checked by combining sets of file names tracked by the split, current, and the other branch's head commits.
+2. Construct a Map of String to Set of String `Map<String, Set<String>>`, where `"other"` is mapped to a Set of files' file names that should use the version in the other (given) branch's head commit, and `"conflict"` is mapped to a Set of files' file names that conflict after merging.
+3. For file names in the Set need to be checked,
+   1. Add to `"other"`'s value Set
+      if the version of such file in the split commit is the same of it in the current commit (has the same content or both not exists).
+   2. Add to `"conflictt"`'s value Set
+      if the version in the split commit, the current commit, and the other branch's head commit is all different from each other.

+#### Perform checks for the merge command

+* Abort merging if a branch with the given name does not exist.
+* Abort merging if there are staged additions or removals present.
+* Abort merging if attempting to merge a branch with itself.
+* Exit if the split point is the same commit as the given branch's head commit.
+The merge is complete.
+* Fast-forward and exit if the split point is the same commit as the current branch.
+* Abort merging if an untracked file in the current commit would be overwritten or deleted by the merge.
+  This is checked after which files will be changed is determined.
+* Abort merging if there are unstaged changes to file that would be changed by the merge.
+  This is checked after which files will be changed is determined.

+#### Modify the `CWD` for merging, make merge Commit

+The Map recoding necessary modification is disassembled into two `Set`s (one holding file names that should be changed to their version in the given branch's head commit, and one holding file names that resulting in conflicts).
+Two helper methods are utilized to carry out the modifications.
+The changes will be staged immediately.

+Making a merge `Commit` is not so different from making a normal commit, despite the new commit will have two parent commit IDs, the first is the current commit ID and the second is the ID of the given branch's head commit.
+Lastly, Gitlet will print a message to the console if any conflict is made.

 ## Persistence